w3c/wot-testing/events/2022.03.Online/Architecture/README.md

 * Unfortunately Exposer/Producer not yet defined per se - under discussion.
 * For now suggest:
     - Exposer - exposes a network interface described by a TD (e.g. a Thing)
-    - Producer - creates and makes a TD available (e.g. a tool like editdor)
+    - Producer - creates and makes a TD available (e.g. a tool like edi{TD}or)
+    - Discoverer - client-side implementation of WoT Discovery (e.g. Hitachi's node-red prototype)